2024 constitutional reform attempts in the Philippines: Marcos backs economic charter change

 On February 8, President Marcos, in a speech to the Philippine Constitution Association (Philconsa) during the occasion of Constitution Day in Makati, expressed full support for efforts to amend the 1987 Constitution.
 Following Marcos' announcement, senior deputy house speaker Aurelio Gonzales Jr. and House Ways and Means Committee Chair Joey Salceda said that the chamber would limit its proposed amendments of the constitution to economic aspects in accordance with the president's wishes.

 Resolution of Both Houses No. 6 and 7

 In an attempt to hasten the resolution of reforms in the Constitution, the House of Representatives approved Resolution of Both Houses No. 7 (RBH 7), an almost exact copy of RBH 6 which was earlier filed by Senate President Migz Zubiri and Senators Loren Legarda and Sonny Angara.
 The proposed amendments are on the ownership of and grant of legislative franchises to public utilities in Article XII, basic education in Article XIV, and advertising in Article XVI.
 The main suggested amendments center around the insertion of the phrase "unless otherwise provided by law", allowing Congress to lift or relax present economic restrictions in the Constitution, and the addition of the qualifier "basic" in Article XIV.

+Possible environmental impacts

+Environmentalists and Indigenous rights activists said that charter change could worsen destructive mining and its impacts on vulnerable communities.
+Youth Advocates for Climate Action Philippines (YACAP) said that charter change aimed to make it easier for foreign companies to engage in destructive mining, which will worsen river contamination, human rights abuses, militarization, and displacement of communities.
+Environmental groups said that charter change would lead to reclassification and privatization of remaining ecosystems and affect livelihoods of farmers, fishers, and Indigenous peoples.
+The groups' unity statement said, "Cha-cha alone is not sufficient to effectively address the complex political, socio-economic, and environmental challenges our country has been facing; instead, we need holistic solutions that address both social and ecological issues faced by communities on the ground".

+Alyansa Tigil Mina said that constitutional amendments would make the Philippines vulnerable to destructive exploitation by foreign corporations motivated by "profit over environmental protection and people’s welfare".
+The group said that the expansion of mining by foreign companies would destroy rivers, forests, mountains, and communities, worsen climate change impacts, destroy livelihoods, create health problems, and lead to human rights abuses.
+Kalikasan People's Network for the Environment said that multinational corporations have already abused the current legal framework, citing as examples environmental damage linked to OceanaGold's mining operations and Boskalis company's dredging and reclamation in Manila Bay.

+Indigenous rights group KATRIBU Kalipunan ng Katutubong Mamamayan ng Pilipinas said that giving 100% ownership to foreign firms would result in land dispossession of Indigenous peoples and the loss of livelihoods and cultural heritage.